brianpugh/tamp

 The following options can impact compression ratios and memory usage:

-- `window` - `2^window` plaintext bytes to look back to try and find a
+- `window` - `2^window` plaintext bytes to look back to try and find a pattern.

-longer pattern match, but will use more memory, increase compression
+match, but will use more memory, increase compression time, and cause each

-time, and cause each pattern-token to take up more space.
-Try
+pattern-token to take up more space.
+Try smaller window values if compressing

-smaller window values if compressing highly repetitive data, or
+highly repetitive data, or short messages.

 - `literal` - Number of bits used in each plaintext byte.
-For example,
+For example, if all

-improve literal compression ratios by 11.1%.
-The default, 8-bits,
+compression ratios by 11.1%.
+The default, 8-bits, can encode any binary data.

 ### Decompression

 Use `tamp decompress` to decompress a file or stream.
-If no input file is specified, data from stdin will be read.
-If no output is specified, the compressed output stream will be written to stdout.
+If no input file is

 $ tamp decompress --help